AndrewC101/PokemonTrueRed/README.md

 - Pokemon sprites are a mixture of Blue, Green and Yellow version sprites, based on which I felt looked the best
 - All in-game trades are different
 - Boss enemies have better trained Pokemon with higher stats (stat exp / EVs)
+- Unique, starter and legendary Pokemon always have good DVs at minimum
 - Items can not be used in boss battles, by a player or opponent
 - Updated level-up moveset for all fully evolved Pokemon, they now learn good moves by level up
 - numerous bug fixes including removal of badge boost, removal of 1 in 256 glitch and critical hit rates halved